ninabarzh/broomstick/content/posts/futures-of-ai.md

 No matter the scenario, jobs disappear.
 In Symbiosis, they evolve.
 In Coexistence, they fragment.
 In Displacement, they vanish.
-The pace of reskilling and the deployment of meaningful safety nets like UBI or community-based economies will define who adapts—and who gets left behind.
+The pace of reskilling and the deployment of meaningful safety nets like UBI or community-based economies will define who adapts, and who gets left behind.

 ### Creativity vs. automation